 We recommend checking out our networking tutorial before proceeding.
 It’s not compulsory but in some parts of the following tutorial we will be moving quickly, so it will help you to review it.

 Our blockchain will implement the core concepts of Proof of Stake.
 However, because we need to be reasonable with length, the following production-level elements of a Proof of Stake blockchain will be left out.
-If you’d like to see any of these in the future, make sure to let us know in our Telegram chat!

 - Full peer-to-peer implementation.
 Networking is simulated and the central blockchain state is held by a single Go TCP server.
 In this tutorial, the state is broadcast to each node from the single server.